bitlogik/pyWalletConnect/README.md

 `.open_session()`
 Start a WalletConnect session : wait for the session call request message.
 Must be called right after a WCClient creation.
-Returns : (message RPCid, chain ID, peerMeta data object).
+Returns : (message RPCid, chainIDsList, peerMeta data object).
 Or throws WalletConnectClientException("sessionRequest timeout") after 8 seconds and no sessionRequest received.